 Skip the Car Rental & Hire a Ride

-If you’re headed to a ski area out West, you probably don’t need to rent a car, unless your destination is especially small and remote, or you just want the freedom to drive around and explore.
+If you’re headed to a ski area out West for a ski vacation, you probably don’t need to rent a car, unless your destination is especially small and remote, or you just want the freedom to drive around and explore.

 From the airport, you can reach most ski villages and towns via shuttles offered by hotels, ski resorts, private limo services, or even outfits like Uber.
 Once you arrive in town, you can explore the ski village and local area by using local shuttles and buses, which are often free or cheap.
 Also, you can use Lyft and Uber in many ski towns, including Aspen, Vail, Telluride, Steamboat Springs and Winter Park.

 If you’re still thinking about renting a car, keep in mind that it can be a major expense.
 For example, if you plan to fly into Denver, it’s one of the most expensive car-rental markets in the world.

 If you live in an area where there is little to no snow, there’s a good chance you’re not used to driving in icy mountain conditions.
 If you rent a car, you might add a source of stress to what should be a relaxing getaway.

 Your everyday routine probably doesn’t mimic the physical challenge of skiing or snowboarding for long periods at high altitude.
 So, you might be pretty worked after a couple of days on the mountain.
 It’s wise to schedule a day to relax or play away from the slopes on your ski vacation.
 In ski towns you’ll find a growing variety of off-mountain amenities, like spas, yoga studios and meditation centers.
 In some towns you can participate in creative workshops, visit art galleries or sample whiskey at distilleries.
 If you do something that requires tickets, reservations or advance notice, be sure to book it weeks in advance.
 Many people have the mentality that they’ll arrange something when they arrive, and they find that things are no longer available.